-- (1) Represents the target cash bonuses approved by the Compensation Committee on March 23, 2017, under the 2017 Annual Incentive Plan.
+(1) Represents the target cash bonuses approved by the Compensation Committee on March 23, 2017, under the 2017 Annual Incentive Plan.
 For information about the amounts actually earned by each of our named executive officers under the 2017 Annual Incentive Plan, please refer to the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above.
 Amounts are considered earned in fiscal year 2017, although they were not paid until 2018.
-For additional information about the 2017 Annual Incentive Plan, see "Compensation and Benefits-Annual Cash Bonus-2017 Annual Incentive Plan Overview." - (2) Represents restricted shares of NSAM's common stock granted on January 4, 2017 as a portion of long-term bonus for 2016 to the former NSAM executive officers, which, in the absence of the Merger, were to be subject to vesting based on NSAM's total shareholder return for the four-year period ending December 31, 2019 and continued employment with NSAM through such date.
-Pursuant to the letter agreements, the number of shares of NSAM's common stock to be earned pursuant to these awards upon the closing of the Merger was fixed in connection with entering into the merger agreement as discussed above under "Compensation Discussion and Analysis-Compensation of NSAM's Former Executive Officers-Letter Agreements with the Former NSAM Executive Officers."
-As a result, given the timing of the Merger, the NSAM Compensation Committee granted the former NSAM executive officers equity awards for the fixed number of shares that were to be earned pursuant to the edited and the enterger.
+For additional information about the 2017 Annual Incentive Plan, see "Compensation Discussion and Analysis-Elements of Colony NorthStar Executive Officer Compensation and Benefits-Annual Cash Bonus-2017 Annual Incentive Plan Overview."

+(2) Represents restricted shares of NSAM's common stock granted on January 4, 2017 as a portion of long-term bonus for 2016 to the former NSAM executive officers, which, in the absence of the Merger, were to be subject to vesting based on NSAM's total shareholder return for the four-year period ending December 31, 2019 and continued employment with NSAM through such date.
+Pursuant to the letter agreements, the number of shares of NSAM's common stock to be earned pursuant to these awards upon the closing of the Merger was fixed in connection with entering into the merger agreements as discussed above under "Compensation Discussion and Analysis-Compensation of NSAM's Former Executive Officers.-Letter Agreements with the Former NSAM Executive Officers."
+As a result, given the timing of the Merger, the NSAM Compensation Committee granted the former NSAM executive officers equity awards for the fixed number of shares that were to be earned pursuant to the letter agreements, with vesting contingent upon the closing of the Merger.
 These amounts were significantly less than the full number of shares that otherwise would have been subject to these awards.
+Dividends were to be paid currently with respect to these equity awards prior to vesting and, upon vesting, each recipient was entitled to receive the dividends that would have been paid during 2016 (the initial year of the original four-year performance period) with respect to the shares that vested.

-Dividends were to be paid currently with respect to the shares that vested. - (3) Represents restricted shares of NSAM's common stock granted on January 4, 2017 as a portion of long-term bonus for 2016 to the former NSAM executive officers, which were subject to vesting based solely on continued employment.
-Pursuant to the letter agreements, the number of shares of NSAM's common stock to be granted pursuant to these awards was fixed in connection with entering into the merger agreement as discussed above under "Compensation Discussion and Analysis-Compensation of NSAM's Former Executive Officers-Letter Agreements with the Former NSAM Executive Officers."
+(3) Represents restricted shares of NSAM's common stock granted on January 4, 2017 as a portion of long-term bonus for 2016 to the former NSAM executive officers, which were subject to vesting based solely on continued employment.
+Pursuant to the letter agreements, the number of shares of NSAM's common stock to be granted pursuant to these awards was fixed in connection with entering into the merger agreement as discussed above under "Compensation Discussion and Analysis-Compensation of NSAM's Former Executive Officers."
 Upon grant, 25% of each of these equity awards was vested.
 The remainder was subject to vesting in equal installments on December 31, 2017, 2018 and 2019, subject to continued employment with NSAM; provided that, in accordance with the terms of these awards, vesting was fully accelerated upon the closing of the Merger.
 Dividends were to be paid currently with respect to these equity awards prior to vesting, including all dividends with a record date on or after January 1, 2017.